is-the-bench-arch-safe

 Now, as you’re bringing that barbell down to say hello to your chest, think about puffing up your chest like a proud pigeon, and at the same time, slide those hips and glutes toward your sneakers.

-Voila, you’re arching like a pro.
+Voilà, you’re arching like a pro.

 But wait, there’s more.

-You gotta keep those shoulder blades glued down and back.
+You’ve gotta keep those shoulder blades glued down and back.

-Imagine you’re trying to hold a pencil between them.
+I imagine I’m trying to hold a pencil between them.

 This technique solidifies your arch and ensures your shoulders remain comfortable and strain-free.